Book cover

 Requirements are the bridge between real-world problems and their software solutions

 First, the figure illustrates a common situation in Requirements Engineering: systems whose requirements change frequently or whose users cannot accurately specify what they want in the system.
 We’ve already mentioned this situation in Chapter 2, when we discussed Agile Methods.
 As you may recall, when requirements change frequently, and the system is non-mission-critical, it is not recommended to invest years in drafting a detailed requirements document.
 There’s a risk that the requirements will become outdated before the system is finalized—or that a competitor can anticipate and build an equivalent system and dominate the market.
-In such cases, as we recommended in Chapter 2, we should use lightweight requirement specification documents—such as user stories—and incorporate a representative of the customers into the development team, to clarify and explain the requirements to the developers.
-Given the importance of such scenarios—systems with evolving, but non-critical requirements–we will start by studying user stories in Section 3.3.
+In such cases, as we recommended in Chapter 2, we should use lightweight requirement specification documents—such as user stories—and incorporate a customer representative into the development team, to clarify and explain the requirements to the developers.
+Given the importance of such scenarios—systems with evolving, but non-critical requirements—we will start by studying user stories in Section 3.3.

 On the other hand, some systems have relatively stable requirements.
-In these cases, it might be worth investing in detailed requirement specifications.
+In these cases, it might be worth investing in a detailed requirement specification.
 For example, certain companies prefer to document all of the system’s requirements before starting development.
 Additionally, requirements may be demanded by certification organizations, especially for systems that deal with human lives, such as systems in the medical, transportation, or military domains.
 In Section 3.4, we will study use cases, which are comprehensive documents for specifying requirements.

 A third scenario arises when we do not know if the proposed problem truly warrants a solution.
 In this case, we might collect all the requirements of this problem and implement a system that solves it.
 However, uncertainty remains about whether the system will succeed and attract users.
 In these scenarios, an interesting approach is to take a step back and first test the relevance of the problem we intend to solve with software.
 One possible test involves building a Minimum Viable Product (MVP).
 An MVP is a functional system that can be used by real customers.
 However, it only includes the features necessary to prove its market feasibility, i.e., its ability to solve a problem faced by some customers.
 Given the contemporary importance of such scenarios—software for solving problems in unknown or uncertain markets—we will study MVPs in more detail in Section 3.5.